About

 In 2003, my twin sister and I started music lessons; she played violin and I played viola.
 We loved it!
 Unfortunately, after a few years, my parents could no longer afford to pay for our private lessons.
 A member of the local community and retired violinist, Bill Pinkerton, heard about our situation and reached out to us.
 He offered to give us lessons for free and became our mentor.
 We spent hours at his house playing and studying music every Sunday afternoon.
 We also spent plenty of time eating his delicious home-cooked food, exploring his magical garden, and enjoying stories about the music world of the 60s and 70s.
 Bill taught us for years for free and never accepted payment, even when it became possible.
 He is the reason I continued playing the viola and was able to audition for a music program at my local university.
 I received full financial aid after my audition.
 If Bill hadn’t helped me all those years with the viola, I probably wouldn’t have had the opportunity to go to college.

 This kind of luck is rare.
 So many promising young musicians of low-socioeconomic status never get the chances and lucky breaks that I got.
 That’s why I believe that music education should be made more accessible.
+My students at the Arkansas School for Mathematics, Sciences, and the Arts receive one-on-one lessons at no additional cost.
+But this is only one small step.
 You can read more about the systemic SES-related problems in education and music on my blog.
 You can also donate to a great cause at Lift Music Fund.